May 13, 2025 by Lenny Rudow

 • Fiberglass boats need waxing, and that includes deck boats.

-• Molded fiberglass gunwales are wider than aluminum fences, and some deck boats narrow a bit towards the bow, so pontoons of equal length and beam often have a bit more room inside.
+• Molded fiberglass gunwales are wider than aluminum fences, and some deck boats narrow a bit towards the bow, so pontoons of equal length and beam often have more room inside.

 • Pontoon boats offer the ultimate in choice and semi-customization.
 In many cases, you’ll have a dozen or more furniture layouts to choose from in a single model line.